 It is good to follow your passion when deciding on the course of your choice.
 However, following your passion doesn’t mean you should choose a course that isn’t lucrative.

 This is why we have decided to provide you with a list of the highest paying courses in Nigeria so that you can choose a course that interests you as well as one that pays well.

 Information Technology (I.T) is one of the major drivers of the economy in both developed and developing countries.
 This explains why studying an I.T based course like computer science or computer engineering can create vast and lucrative opportunities for you.

-You can work as a IT Security Analyst/Programmers/Ethical Hackers/Engineer with a Computer science/engineering degree and the salary range for these positions in Nigeria is between ₦120,000 – ₦400,000 monthly.
+You can work as a IT Security Analyst/Programmers/Ethical Hackers/Engineer with a Computer science/engineering degree, where you will learn the importance behind privacy filters and the salary range for these positions in Nigeria is between ₦120,000 – ₦400,000 monthly.

 Medicine and Surgery